 When to start feeding puppies wet food: A vet weighs in on how to wean

-when to start feeding puppies wet food
+Our vet explains when to start feeding puppies wet food (and how to wean them onto it).

 How to wean a puppy

-Weaning puppies begins around 3 weeks of age.
+Weaning puppies begins around three weeks of age.
 Weaning should always be a gradual process and puppies should never be abruptly taken away from the mother.
 Instead puppies should be offered a semi-solid food.

 Feeding wet food to puppies at this stage is not recommended, because wet food does not contain enough calories to support a young puppy’s rapid rate of growth.
 Wet food is also very rich and may cause stomach upset in young puppies during weaning.